pravega/pravega-benchmark/README.md

 ```

 ### 1 - Burst Mode
-In this mode, the pravega benchmark tool pushes/pulls the messages to/from the pravega client as much as possible.
+In this mode, the Pravega benchmark tool pushes/pulls the messages to/from the pravega client as much as possible.
 This mode is used to find the maximum and throughput that can be obtained from the pravega cluster.
 This mode can be used for both producers and consumers.